M24M27/DipRep/README.md

 # DipRep
-A comprehensive shell script that automates the process of cloning a GitHub repository.
+A comprehensive shell script, DipRep, that automates the process of cloning a GitHub repository.
 The script checks for and installs required dependencies, authenticates the GitHub CLI, retrieves the user's repositories, and clones the selected repository into a specified or newly created directory.
-# GitHub Repository Clone Automation
+# DipRep: GitHub Repository Clone Automation

 ## Description
-This repository contains a shell script that automates the cloning of a GitHub repository.
+This repository contains a shell script, DipRep, that automates the cloning of a GitHub repository.
 The script handles the installation of necessary dependencies (`jq` and `gh`), GitHub CLI authentication, retrieval of user's repositories, and clones the selected repository into a specified or newly created directory.

 ## Prerequisites
 - Bash shell